Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

 This characterize all non--commutative geometrical Dirac spinor fields.
 For example, if $\psi$ is an eigenvector of $\D$ with eigenvalue $0$ (\cite{con}), then $\Psi=T^\r_1\otimes \psi$ is a non--commutative geometrical Dirac spinor field.

-As we commented in Remark \ref{remayanmills}, the importance of this part of the theory lies on the fact that we can always take the gauge Dirac operator induced by any qpc for any qpb (in particular, any quantum group) with the base space $B$ having structure of a $n$--dimensional spectral triple.
+As we commented in Remark \ref{remayanmills}, the importance of this part of the theory lies on the fact that we can always take the gauge Dirac operator induced by any qpc for any qpb (in particular, for any quantum group and any bicovariant $\ast$--FODC on the quantum group) with the base space $B$ having structure of a $n$--dimensional spectral triple.